 Does Insurance Cover Rehab?

-In most cases, insurance covers rehab because it treats a medical condition.
+In most cases, insurance covers rehab because it treats a supervised detox condition.
 However, there are several variables you need to consider before you make any decisions.
 These include the terms of your plan.
 This will help answer the question, “Will insurance pay for rehab?”

 What is the Average Cost of Rehab?